John Bishop: Career

 Bishop split with his wife Melanie in October 2000, citing their relationship grew apart "after having three kids so quickly".
 To cheer himself up, he attended the Frog and Bucket comedy club in Manchester, where he put his name down for an Open Mic Night, not knowing what it was, just to avoid paying the £4 entry fee.
-He performed well in front of audience of seven people, and was encouraged to return every week, which he saw as a form of counselling.
+He performed well in front of an audience of seven people, and was encouraged to return every week, which he saw as a form of counselling.
 One of his regular jokes was about how he missed his ex so much that he kept her severed head in the fridge.
 On one instance, as he said this joke, he realised his wife was in the audience, while they were in the final stages of their divorce proceedings.
-After the gig, they ending up chatting and reconciled as she was reminded of his earlier, funnier self.
+After the gig, they ended up chatting and reconciled as she was reminded of his earlier, funnier self.
 He credits comedy for saving his marriage.

 The following year, he made it to the final of all the major new act competitions, including So You Think You're Funny, the Daily Telegraph Open Mic Awards, the BBC New Comedy Awards, and the City Life North West Comedian of the Year Award, which he won.
 In 2002, he was named best newcomer by BBC Radio Merseyside, and in 2004, he won the North West Comedy Award for best stand-up.
 In 2009, Bishop appeared as the first act on Michael McIntyre's Comedy Roadshow in Manchester.
 That year, he appeared at the Edinburgh Fringe Festival, where his show Elvis Has Left the Building was nominated for an "Eddie" (Edinburgh Comedy Award).

 In 2009, Bishop appeared in Channel 4's series Comedy Showcase and was a contestant on Celebrity Mastermind.
 He also appeared in the BBC Three sitcom Lunch Monkeys as fireman Terry.
 He has appeared five times on 5 Live's Fighting Talk quiz show, claiming four victories on the programme.
 His material is drawn from his life's experiences, including fatherhood, cycling around the world, playing semiprofessional football, and working as a nightclub doorman.
 Bishop's first television appearance was in 2007 on the RTÉ topical-comedy show The Panel, where he was a regular panelist until 2008.
 He then went onto the Channel 4 panel show 8 out of 10 Cats before appearing on the BBC's Live at the Apollo.
-In December 2009, Bishop started his own TV show on LFC TV called John Bishop Meets..., where he interviewed former Liverpool football players.
+In December 2009, Bishop started his own TV show on LFC TV called John Bishop Meets..., where he interviewed former Liverpool F.C. players and people associated with the club.